 The arrival of any baby, whether our first or fifth, can get downright chaotic.
 With the baby at home, we have less sleep and more duties.
 Our regular routine and chores get pushed to the back, and we’re still healing from childbirth.

-Things to do before the baby is born
+9 things to do before baby is born

 That’s why it’s even more important to prepare before the baby comes.
 We’ll have more time to focus on tasks before the baby takes up most of it.
 Plus, some are tasks we’d need to get done even before bringing the baby home.